juanmaperez/encapsulated.io/src/pages/posts/06-high-order-functions-and-closure/high-order-functions-and-closure.md

 In that case, what we are doing is creating an outer function, and declare inside of it our increment function, but instead of invoking increment from inside that function, what we will be doing is returning increment out and storing that function definition into a new variable called count.

-Subsequently from global, we will invoke count, which contains the definition of increment created inside of outer.
-Following the same logic than before, the count function should look for the counter in its own local memory and when it doesn't find it, it should look into the global memory, but it's not otherwise it would not find it and it would throw an error.
+From now on, when we invoke count, which contains the definition of increment created inside of outer, It's going to try to find counter in its own local memory and when it doesn't find it, instead of looking for it in the global memory, It will search in the __backpack__ with the information that has taken with it.

-Instead, since the count function is a reference to the function definition of increment returned from outer, and that function has attached the scope where it was declared, it will be able to access to counter from it and modify its value.

 ## Closure behind the scenes